alleyinteractive/wp-plugin-loader/README.md

 See [APCu Caching](#apcu-caching) for more information on caching.

+### Plugin Directories

+Out of the box, the package will attempt to load your plugin from `wp-content/plugins`.
+When it is found, the package will attempt to load your plugin from `wp-content/client-mu-plugins`.
+For non-WordPress VIP sites, the plugin will also load plugins from `wp-content/mu-plugins`.

 ### Preventing Activations

 The package supports preventing activations of plugins via the plugins screen